rohitkumbhar/surmai-docs/documentation/usage/expense-tracking.md

 - Everyone can add/edit expenses (unless the admin has set tighter restrictions).
 - Expense records are transparent to the whole group — no more hidden receipts or fragmented spreadsheets.
 - Uploading attachments allows the group to audit or review expenses together.

+## Multi Currency Support

+Surmai supports multiple currencies by default, making it easy to manage expenses from anywhere in the world.
+The app automatically uses conversion rates provided by ExchangeRates-API, ensuring up-to-date calculations.
+All expenses are seamlessly converted to your trip’s budget currency, so you can view and track your total spending in one consistent currency.

+### Notes about currency conversion

+- Currency conversion rates are for reference only and may not always reflect the latest market values.
+- Surmai’s server updates rates once every 24 hours, so brief delays or stale data are possible.
+- To check when the latest update occurred, review the PocketBase logs for the SyncCurrencyDataJob at: `https://<your-surmai-server>/_/#/logs?filter=SyncCurrencyDataJob`

 ## Summary